Kendrick Thompson: 2024: Shark attack

 Thompson was unable to compete in 2024 after surviving a boat accident and a shark bite.
 His recovery led him to be nicknamed in local media as the 'Bionic Man'.
 While he was away from competition, Ken Mullings regained the Bahamian national record, and scored 8226 points at the 2024 Olympic Games.

 2025— return to action

 He finished third at the Mt.
 SAC Relays decathlon in April 2025 with 8009 points.
 He competed at the Hypo-Meeting in Götzis in May 2025 scoring 8079 points for fifteenth place.
 He competed the 2025 Décastar decathlon in Talence, France, a gold meeting on the World Athletics Combined Events Tour, placing third overall with a score of 8177 points.
 He won the silver medal in the decathlon at the 2025 NACAC Championships.
 He placed eighth with 8175 points at the 2025 World Athletics Championships in Tokyo, Japan.
 He placed seventh overall in the season-long World Athletics Combined Events Tour for 2025.

+In his second indoor heptathlon he scored a personal best of 5963 points at the USA Indoor Combined Events Championships in Indianapolis in February 2026, placing third behind Hakim McMorris and Heath Baldwin.
+He qualified for the 2026 World Athletics Indoor Championships in Poland, placing tenth overall.